New Patients 704-486-8911

 • Lasts much longer than traditional teeth whitening treatments

-• Improves tooth health by using less chemicals
+• Improves tooth health by using fewer chemicals

 • Less sensitivity on your tooth enamel